w3c/window-management/EXPLAINER.md

 ## Introduction

+This proposal introduces incremental improvements to existing screen information and window placement APIs, allowing web applications to be intentional about the experience they offer to users of multi-screen devices.

+## Background

 Operating systems generally allow users to connect multiple screens to a single device and arrange them virtually to extend the overall visual workspace.